bigchaindb/org/ROADMAP.md

 - Scale-up and scale-out strategy.
 Define limits - run infra load tests.
 - Propose a new transaction model that:
   - doesn't use crypto-conditions
-  - supports the Ethereum signature scheme, i.e. secp256k1 keys
+  - supports the signature scheme used by Ethereum, i.e. secp256k1 keys

 #### Priority 3